gintrona/LogReg-handwrittenDig/README.md

 After having trained the algorithm, the program calculates the accuracy.

-Improvements to be done (hopefully) in the near future:
+Improvements to be done in the near future:

-* Regularization to address overfitting .
 * Parallelization,